-“If you’re doing a refresh, it’s something that can’t just be a logo refresh,” says Lund.
+“If you’re doing a refresh, it’s something that can’t just be a logo refresh,” said Lund.
 “If you’re trying to change perceptions or improve your credibility, that has to be [from the] inside out.”

 This includes making sure everyone works to reflect this change in their communication and service delivery.
 It also includes taking things one step at a time.

-“It’s really tricky when it comes to evolving your brand, because there’s this emotional tie to it,” says House.
+“It’s really tricky when it comes to evolving your brand, because there’s this emotional tie to it,” said House.
 “For a brand to just overnight, all of a sudden — at least sudden to the general public — just change its mark, for some people, that’s really scary.”

 Pointing to UPS as an example of an incremental evolution, House noted the company’s success in changing its brand over time.
-“The most recognizable mark of that company is their shield,” says House, “and over time that shield has just very subtly changed.”
+“The most recognizable mark of that company is their shield,” said House, “and over time that shield has just very subtly changed.”

 The company has adapted its services, too, upping its package-delivery game in the internet age.

-“I feel like they’ve done a really good job of being this company that, ‘Yes, we can deliver your packages on time,’” says House.
+“I feel like they’ve done a really good job of being this company that, ‘Yes, we can deliver your packages on time,’” said House.
 “But they’ve started to include logistics and other things that businesses need [in order] to be more well rounded.”

-Plus, explains House, the company has “stayed true to what their value proposition is, which, to me, is getting your products to you on time and making sure they arrive in the way that they’re supposed to.”
+Plus, explained House, the company has “stayed true to what their value proposition is, which, to me, is getting your products to you on time and making sure they arrive in the way that they’re supposed to.”

 Flexible but Consistent